Legal online betting options in Missouri currently consist of daily fantasy sports and online horse racing betting.

 State laws consider it a Class C misdemeanor to participate in gambling as a player outside of licensed facilities.
 Section 527.020 of the Missouri Revised Statutes lays it out plainly:

 572.020.
 1. A person commits the crime of gambling if he knowingly engages in gambling.

 1. Gambling is a class C misdemeanor unless:

 (1) It is committed by a professional player, in which case it is a class D felony; or

 (2) The person knowingly engages in gambling with a minor, in which case it is a class B misdemeanor.

 A Class C misdemeanor in Missouri results in up to 15 days of jail time.
-It becomes a more serious Class D felony if you are considered a “professional” gambler with up to four years in jail.
-These laws are rarely (if ever) enforced so the risk appears small but it is there nonetheless.
+It becomes a more serious Class D felony for those who operate unlawful gambling activities as “professional” gamblers with up to four years in jail.

 Even though the law is enforced sporadically, it is technically incorrect when other websites claim that it is “legal” to gamble online in Missouri.
 The law may not be enforced, but it clearly outlaws participating in gambling in general terms that could easily be applied to the internet.